dml0211/Simple-Fog-of-War/README.md

 # Simple Fog of War 전장의 안개
 Simple fog of war plugin that can use in Unreal Engine 4 or 5

+You have to turn on the "Support UV from hit result" in Project Settings to use this plugin.

 There is an example Level in Plugins/FogOfWar Contents folder

 I don't make Player Pawn.
 So you need to press Alt + S button in keyboard to join Simulation Mode, then move sphere with your mouse.